daun/statamic-loupe/README.md

         // Storage directory of Loupe's index database 'path' => storage_path('statamic/loupe'),

-        // Number of documents to process at once during indexing
-        // Helps to limit memory consumption at the cost of indexing speed 'chunk' => 100,

         // Maximum number of words allowed in a search
         // Higher values allow more complex queries but may impact performance 'max_query_tokens' => 10,